opengovfoundation/legal-information/bylaws.md

 ### Section 1.
 Officers and Qualifications.

-The officers of the Committee shall be the President, the Vice-­President, Secretary/Treasurer, and such other officers as the Board of Directors deems advisable from time to time.
+The officers of the Committee shall be the President, the Vice-President, Secretary/Treasurer, and such other officers as the Board of Directors deems advisable from time to time.
 Any two offices, except the offices of President and Secretary/Treasurer, may be held by the same person.

 ### Section 2.
 Election.